SalK91/convex_optimization/docs/convex/11_intro.md

 There are no local minima or saddle points distinct from the global solution.
 For nondifferentiable convex $f$, the same holds with subgradients:
 $0\in\partial f(x^\star)$.

-> Practical meaning: You can trust gradient-based methods to find the best possible solution —
-> not just a good one — if the problem is convex.
+> Practical meaning: You can trust gradient-based methods to find the best possible solution, not just a good one, if the problem is convex.

 ## 1.5 Canonical Convex ML Problems at a Glance